SignalK/specification/gitbook-docs/request_response.md

 A request should include the `context` when appropriate and must include a client generated `requestId`.
 The `requestId` is a string and its contents are defined by the client.
 It will always be included in any response to the request by the server.

-A request to PUT a value:
+For example. a request to PUT a value:
 ```json
 {
   "context": "vessels.self",